concretesolutions/sunomono/README.md

   cs-bdd new ProjectName --lang=pt
 ```

-If you use Windows, type:
+If you use Windows, to avoid encoding problems, run the following command in cmd:

 ```
 [HKEY_CURRENT_USER\Software\Microsoft\Command Processor] "AutoRun"="chcp 65001"